MarkXCloud/Machine_Learning_Homework/README.md

 The Load_data.py only contains the function of load iris dataset.

 ## 3.Details
 When you runs the SVM.py, it will draw the raw data as a scatter and the draw a picture with data point and classify straight line, which is our hyper plane.
 In this file we have our central class *Support_Vector_Machine()*.
 And to easily get hands on, I put *fit(), pridict()* method in it.

 In SMO.py the central function is *smo()*.
 Above it are some small function like *clip() and select_j()* to complete the fundamental functions of SMO.

+In Adaboost.py the *Adaboost()* is our central class.
+You can choose *SVM* or *Line* as your weak classifier to run and watch their performance.

+The Horizontal_Classifier.py includese a single line classifier.
+You can imagine it as a preceptron, premitive and only has one dimention.
+By the way,please do not get the learning rate *alpha* to big or the line will swinging around.